“But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—”

 “Of Him” is literally out of Him—God the Father is the source of what follows.
 God is the original cause of our salvation in Christ.
 Salvation comes from God, not from something we do.

 “In Christ Jesus” is the sphere where the Father made the choice for our righteousness, sanctification, and redemption.
 This is God’s kind of wisdom.
-Everything in this passage is from divine standpoint.
+Everything in this passage is from a divine standpoint.
 We cannot boast in our wisdom; we can only boast in God’s wisdom.
 We are what we are is due wholly to God.
-We share Christ’s acceptance to God.
+We share Christ’s acceptance with God.

 who became for us

 Christ “became unto us (for our eternal gain).”
 The word “became” means to become something he was not before.
 What Christ was before was eternal God.
 Then He stepped foot on earth into a human body to die for our sins.
-By Christ’s incarnation, death, and resurrection He became our source of salvation.
-This did not happen when we believed but when Christ came in the first century.
+By Christ’s incarnation, death, and resurrection, He became our source of salvation.
+This did not happen when we believed, but when Christ came in the first century.